If it's near the start of the tax year (6 April) you may want to think about what you're going to do with your Isa allowance.

 So long as the money stays within the Isa, all the interest or growth is yours and yours alone.

 Many people say they are put off Isas because they think they're complicated or mean you have to start filling out tax returns - but for most people that's simply not true.
 They work like regular savings accounts, without tax on interest.

-From 6 April, 2016, to 5 April, 2017, the amount UK savers can put into Isa accounts will be £15,240, and that can be saved as cash, stocks and shares, peer-to-peer investments - or any mixture of the three.
+From 6 April, 2017, to 5 April, 2018, the amount UK savers can put into Isa accounts will be £20,000, and that can be saved as cash, stocks and shares, peer-to-peer investments, a Lifetime Isa - or any mixture of the four.

 In the past, general guidance was to get your money into an Isa as soon as possible, so that any returns you make are protected from the taxman.

 It's important to hold cash as an emergency fund and for short-term spending, but over the long term a stock market investment is likely to provide a better return

 Danny Cox, Hargreaves Lansdown

 What's more, since April 2016 lower-rate taxpayers have received the first £1,000 of non-Isa interest they earn in a year free of tax (the allowance for higher-rate taxpayers is £500).

 Given these factors, it may be worth considering keeping your money in a higher-paying account and only using your Isa allowance towards the end of the tax year.